automl/SMAC3/README.md

     Hutter, F. and Hoos, H. H. and Leyton-Brown, K.
     Sequential Model-Based Optimization for General Algorithm Configuration
-    In: Proceedings of the conference on Learning and Intelligent OptimizatioN (LION 5)
+    In: Proceedings of the conference on Learning and Intelligent Optimization (LION 5)

 SMAC v3 is written in Python3 and continuously tested with python3.5 and